-Grantham’s Roy Taylor was a self-confessed “turnip wrangler from the Redneck Riviera” until he was inflamed by skiffle and touched by the transformative wand of the UK’s first pop impresario, Larry Parnes.
+Vince Eager (born Roy Taylor on 4 June 1940 in Grantham, Lincolnshire) was a self-confessed “turnip wrangler from the Redneck Riviera” until he was inflamed by skiffle (he was a member of a group called The Harmonica Vagabonds for a while) and touched by the transformative wand of the UK’s first pop impresario, Larry Parnes.

 On his first night in the mogul’s “Stable of Stars”, he was nearly touched by something else of Parnes’s, and only a night of sleepless vigilance with one hand on a hefty bedside lamp preserved his innocence . . .